toliaqat/xenon-wiki/Cutting-a-release.md

 **After** both commits have been merged you know the bits you're about to release won't change.

-* Create a new branch in Gerrit, v0.3.0, using the hash from the corresponding commit for the release.
+* Create a new branch in Gerrit, v0.3.0, using the hash from the corresponding commit for the release (**note**: the commit may be different if Gerrit rebased it upon submitting, so always fetch new changes after submitting the commits!)
 * Checkout the new branch:

 ```